 Food Allergy and Intolerance

-DAA Centre for Advanced Learning (CAL) and the Australasian Society of Clinical Immunology and Allergy (ASCIA) are excited to bring you a new Professional Certificate course in Medical Nutrition Therapy in Food Allergy and Intolerance.
+The Centre for Advanced Learning and the Australasian Society of Clinical Immunology and Allergy (ASCIA) have partnered to provide a Food Allergy and Intolerance course.

-This course runs twice per year, with the second course held in conjunction with the annual conference of the Australasian Society of Clinical Immunology and Allergy (ASCIA).
+This course runs twice per year, with the second course held in conjunction with the ASCIA annual conference.

 - ASCIA Anaphylaxis e-training for health professionals – click here for access